What Is General Liability Insurance & Do I Need It?

 Product Liability Insurance

 General liability insurance will cover some, but not all, lawsuits related to product liability.
 However, if your product is risky, extra product liability insurance is a must.
+Businesses involved with food production may specifically want this kind of policy.

 Cyber Risk Insurance

 A data breach is a risk every business with an online presence (especially an online store) might face.
 If data is comprised, there are lengthy consumer rules to follow and cyber risk insurance will help pay for legal fees and facilitate the complicated process for you.
+Some payment processors even offer their own insurance policies or have protocols for these kinds of data breaches to protect your customer’s information.

-Worker’s Compensation
+Workers Compensation

 Business Interruption Insurance

-How Much Does General Liability Cost?
+How Much Is General Liability Insurance?

 For general liability insurance, the cost is affordable and within range for even small businesses.